Actinodium: Description

 Actinodium cunninghamii is a small, compact shrub that typically grows to a height of up to 30 cm with leaves about 4 mm long and 1–2 mm wide.
 The flowers are borne in pinkish-brown, daisy-like heads 20–30 mm in diameter.
 The heads are made up of tiny, bell-shaped flowers surrounded by sterile, strap-like ray flowers.

 A related, but as yet undescribed species presently given the name Actinodium sp.
 'Fitzgerald River' and also commonly known as Albany daisy, is a sparsely-branched shrub up to 1 m high with leaves 5–6 mm long, the heads pink and white and 40–50 mm wide.
 This species is more common than A. cunninghamii.

 Taxonomy

 The genus Actinodium was first formally described in 1836 by Johannes Conrad Schauer in the journal Linnaea, Ein Journal für die Botanik in ihrem ganzen Umfange and Schauer later described Actinodium cunninghamii in John Lindley's A Natural System of Botany from specimens collected by Allan Cunningham.
 The genus name is derived from Greek and means "like the spokes of a wheel".

 Distribution and habitat

 Actinodium cunninghamii grows in moist, sandy soil in forest and kwongan and is uncommon in nature.
 Both species of Actinodium usually grow in winter-wet depressions in near-coastal areas near Albany in the south-west of Western Australia.

 Use in horticulture

 Actinodium sp.
-'Fitgerald River' (sometimes as A. cunninghamii) has been grown in gardens but is a short-lived plant requiring good drainage and a sheltered position.
+'Fitzgerald River' (sometimes as A. cunninghamii) has been grown in gardens but is a short-lived plant requiring good drainage and a sheltered position.
 It can be propagated from cuttings.